gashawgedef/Python-A-Z-Mastry/README.md

 - `11-APIs/` – REST API development and consumption.
 - `12-Testing/` – Unit testing and Pytest examples.
 - `13-Projects/` – Real-world projects to apply your skills.
-- `14-Tools-Env/` – Setup guides, environment, and tools.
-- `15-Extras/` – Tips, optimization, and interview prep.
+- `14-Extras/` – Tips, optimization, and interview prep.

 ---